looker-open-source/actions/src/actions/facebook/README.md

 ## Send data to Facebook Custom Audiences

 The Facebook Custom Audiences Action enables you to create audiences based on your first-party data and send them to Facebook Ads Custom Audiences.
-You authenticate with your Facebook account and then you're able to send one-off or recurring uploads to Facebook Ads.
+You authenticate with your Facebook account and then you're able to send one-off or recurring uploads to a [customer list Custom Audience](https://www.facebook.com/business/help/744354708981227?id=2469097953376494).

 ## Enable the action